Coronavirus death toll rises by 49 in state, including 8 in Palm Beach County

-By noon, the state had not updated its dashboard or issued a daily report.
-But some information was available in county reports.
+Additional cases statewide spiked from 651 to 1,212 for a total of 54,497, including an increase of 224 in Palm Beach County after 86 Thursday.
+Some testing sites were closed over the three-day holiday weekend, so numbers increased when they resumed.

-In the state, deaths increased by 45 Thursday after a rise of 60 as data spiked after a three-day holiday weekend.
+In the state, deaths climbed by 45 Thursday after a rise of 60 as data surged.
 One week ago, the rise was 46 in the state.
 The state record is 83 on Tuesday, April 28.
-The county's most was 17 on that date as well as that number last Thursday.
+The county's most was 17 on that date as well as that number May 21.

 In Palm Beach County, deaths rose by 7 on Thursday after an increase of 5 Wednesday.
 The toll at the time had remained at 315 since Saturday.